 What makes a good website

-The reason a website exists is to serve the person who has chosen to visit it.
+The reason a website exists is to help the person who has chosen to visit it.

 The client knows their business far better than any web design agency.
 They know their customers and their motivations.

 Our job is to listen to the clients brief and deliver to their objectives.
 To ask questions; lots of them, so the brief and the objectives are understood so that real business growth can be delivered.

 And through the design process, the communication lines should be used regularly.
 Updates, chats, phone calls, a cup of tea and a biscuit.

 Keeping the design simple is important.
 Web users have short attention spans.

 If the website does not immediately attract your customer and tell them what they want, they will move on in frustration.

 Simplicity is key.
 Provide room to breathe; make room for white space on the page through a combination of imaginative layout and typography.